What is salary sacrifice?

 Take advantage of the Low Income Superannuation Contribution

-If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Contribution (LISC).
-This contribution applies to any before-tax contributions you make to your super (including superannuation guaranteed contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.
+If you’re a low-income earner, you can also take advantage of the Government’s Low Income Superannuation Tax Offset (LISTO).
+This tax offset applies to any before-tax contributions you make to your super (including superannuation guaranteed contributions from your employer), and can really help boost your super savings, especially if you’re working part-time.

 Plug the leakage